 The Simpson Community Counseling Center provides professional services for all students as well as information about outside resources.
 Students in the traditional undergraduate program are provided eight counseling sessions per year through their paid tuition.
-Additional sessions, as well as counseling for part-time, graduate and ASPIRE students, and some testing, are also available at reduced rates.
+Additional sessions and some testing are also available at reduced rates.